kmeshavkin/rxmask/README.md

 ```

 ## <a name="Notes"></a>Notes
-* NOT Unicode friendly - but planned (or any character that is represented by more than one UTF-16 code unit for that matter)
+* NOT Unicode friendly (or any character that is represented by more than one UTF-16 code unit for that matter)- planned feature

 ## <a name="Testing"></a>Testing
 I use Live Server extension for VSCode for easier testing.